 Bradford Hollingsworth specializes in the amphibians and reptiles of our region, focusing on their taxonomic diversity, historical biogeography, and conservation.
 More.

-Frank Santana manages our collection of more than 76,000 herpetology specimens and focuses on the conservation and ecology of endangered amphibians in the region.
+Adam Clause manages our collection of more than 76,000 herpetology specimens and focuses on the conservation, ecology, and systematics of reptiles in our region.
 More.

 Ariel Hammond specializes in data and information sciences.
 She oversees the Research Library and serves as curator of the library exhibition.
 More.